gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 Furthermore, variables have a hierarchal organisation that map to groups and projects.
-So that, when there are variables is needed by all developers with the same value, such variable can be defined in a parent group, which allow and sub-groups or sub-projects to access it without having to define it.
+So that, when there are variables is needed by all developers with the same value, such variable can be defined in a parent group, which allow sub-groups or sub-projects to access it without having to define it.

 ##### Group and projects The diagram below show the hierarchy we have in place.